 The largest island off the English coast is a delightful, self-contained community covering an area of 147 square miles, half of which is designated as an Area of Outstanding Natural Beauty.
-The 67 miles of coastline include chalk and sandstone cliffs, sandy beaches, marshes and estuaries and deep coastal ravines, while inland are ancient forests, farmland, downs and river valleys.
+The 67 miles of coastline of the Isle of Wight include chalk and sandstone cliffs, sandy beaches, marshes and estuaries and deep coastal ravines, while inland there are ancient forests, farmland, downs and river valleys.
 The Isle of Wight is the perfect place to enjoy a relaxing break, at any time of the year.
 It is a stunning Island with unspoilt scenery and a wealth of fascinating attractions.

 May be subject to change.

 Arrive on the island via Red Funnel Isle of Wight Ferries to East Cowes.
 The ferry crossing can be booked at any time to suit you.
 It is then a short drive past Osbourne House, former home to Queen Victoria, and cross-country, on some delightfully quiet lanes, through Newchurch and onto Ventnor.
 Stop and visit the renowned Garlic Farm, with an amazing array of the bulbs and everything (and more) to do with garlic.
 Dinner is included at the hotel.